 Off-Road Vehicle (ORV) Use.
 The use of ORVs, except on established roads is generally prohibited in Denali (36 CFR § 4.10, 43 CFR § 36.11).
 ORV use can occur on state right-of-ways.
 ORVs have been authorized in the past and may be authorized in the future to access inholdings in the Kantishna Hills pursuant to a right-of-way permit.
-ORVs are not authorized for subsistence purposes under ANILCA 811 because they were not traditionally employed for subsistence purposes.
+ORVs traditionally employed for subsistence purposes are regulated under 13 CFR § 13.46, and a separate plan and NEPA compliance will address resource protection alternatives pursuant to the July 2005 Cantwell Subsistence Traditionally Employed ORV Determination.